 What to serve with grilled vegetable salad

 You can absolutely eat this grilled vegetable salad on its own, or you can include it as a side dish to a larger meal.
 Here are some ideas of what to serve with it:

 - 2 tablespoons sherry vinegar (can sub balsamic vinegar)

 Grilled Vegetables salad

-- 1 medium red onion, cut into thick strips
+- 1 medium red onion (cut into 2 circles)

 - 2 handfuls cherry tomatoes